 Given the new bodies, Superintendent Small was forced to admit to the media that the police were looking for a serial killer, confirming what many already believed.
 The wide range of methods employed by the killer, including beating, strangulation, shooting, stabbing and decapitation, as well as the sexual assault of both male and female victims, made it difficult to narrow down the suspect list, and police were also hampered by the sheer volume of calls from concerned citizens, who swamped the task force with information.

-Various independent reports had led the police to develop suspicions about the Milat family and, in particular Ivan Milat, but they had no firm evidence linking Milat to the crimes.
-The international media interest served its purpose, however, when Paul Onions, the only one of Milat's victims to escape, contacted Australian authorities in April 1994, with information about his 1990 attack.
+Various independent reports had led the police to develop suspicions about the Milat family and, in particular, Ivan, but they had no firm evidence linking him to the crimes.
+The international media interest served its purpose, however, the case got a break when Onions, the only one of Milat's victims to escape, contacted Australian authorities in April 1994, with information about his 1990 attack.
 His account was further corroborated by an independent call from the woman who had rescued Onions and driven him to the police station, and police recognized quickly that, if Onions could identify Milat as his attacker, then they could perhaps tie him to the other murders.

 Trial and Aftermath

 Milat was arrested and taken into custody for questioning, where he was evasive and uncooperative.
-He was initially charged with the attack on Paul Onions, then subsequently with the seven murders, once ballistic evidence matched his weapon to the attacks.
-He was remanded in custody to await trial.
+He was initially charged with the attack on Onions, then subsequently with the seven murders once ballistic evidence matched his weapon to the attacks.
+He was remained in custody to await trial.
 He engaged the same lawyer who had represented him during his 1971 rape trial and acquittal, John Marsden, but fired him when he advised Milat to plead guilty.

 Onions was the first prosecution witness, who was followed by testimony from the family members of the victims.
-Then followed detail of the hundreds of exhibits and scene of crime photos, as well as expert witness testimony.
+Then followed details of the hundreds of exhibits and crime scene photos, as well as expert witness testimony.
 The prosecution case took 12 weeks to present.